Platform Income from Multiple Countries?

 | Foreign platforms (TransferWise/Wise payouts) | Varies | May or may not issue 1099-K |

-The critical detail: 1099-K reports gross payments, not net income.
-Refunds, Stripe fees, cost of goods, and expenses are not subtracted.
-If you processed $50,000 through Stripe but $10,000 was refunds and $2,000 was fees, the 1099-K reports $50,000.
-The reconciliation happens on your tax return, not on the 1099-K. If the numbers do not reconcile clearly, that gap is visible to the IRS.
+Here is the part that trips people up: the 1099-K reports gross payments, not net income.
+Refunds, Stripe fees, cost of goods, expenses?
+Not subtracted.
+Process $50,000 through Stripe but $10,000 was refunds and $2,000 was fees?
+The 1099-K still says $50,000.
+You reconcile on your tax return.
+If those numbers do not line up cleanly, the IRS sees a gap.

 How does your structure score?